vintvgx/SCOUT/README.md

 ## Overview

-SCOUT is a React Native application designed to track issues and errors for your projects using the Sentry API.
-This app provides real-time error tracking through notifications and integrates with ipGeolocation to display the location of IP addresses for each event.
+SCOUT is a React Native application designed to track issues and errors for development projects using the Sentry API.
+This app provides real-time error tracking through notifications and integrates ipGeolocation to display the location of IP addresses for each event.
 Additionally, it utilizes MapView from react-native-maps to visualize these geolocations, helping you gain insights into user engagement and application performance.

 ## Features